Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

 Whether you've just experienced a job loss, the collapse of a significant relationship, or a financial setback, it is possible to bounce back and make the most of your situation.
 Here are six ways to foster a resilient attitude in the face of whatever life throws your way.

-5. Serve others.
-People who are the most resilient are the ones how serve others.
+- Serve others.
+People who are the most resilient are the ones who serve others.
 Giving back to others puts your life in perspective.
-Volunteering, giving to charity, rendering assistance during emergency situations—any time you help others you are boosting your stores of resiliency.
+Volunteering, giving to charity, rendering assistance during emergency situations—any time you help others, you are boosting your stores of resiliency.

-6. Be open to learning from your mistakes.
-The folks who are the best at bouncing back in life are the ones who are humble, who are willing to ask themselves “How can I become a better person because of what has happened?” when difficulties arise, whether those difficulties are at work or at home.
+- Be open to learning from your mistakes.
+The folks who are the best at bouncing back in life are the ones who are humble, who are willing to ask themselves, “How can I become a better person because of what has happened?” when difficulties arise, whether those difficulties are at work or home.

 Resiliency isn’t something that people are just born with.
 It’s not an innate quality.
 Anyone can cultivate a resilient attitude.
-It develops over time and with the right mindset, your resiliency actually gets stronger and stronger with every adverse experience you face.
-In fact, in order to develop a resilient attitude you actually have to have "bad" experiences in life.
-You can’t develop a resilient mind-set without regular practice.
-So, instead of running away from adversity or trying to avoid it all together, face life's challenges head-on.
+It develops over time, and with the right mindset, your resiliency actually gets stronger and stronger with every adverse experience you face.
+In fact, in order to develop a resilient attitude, you actually have to have "bad" experiences in life.
+You can’t develop a resilient mindset without regular practice.
+So, instead of running away from adversity or trying to avoid it altogether, face life's challenges head-on.

 © 2017 Sadie Holloway